wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-02_Restconf_Introduction_Part1.md

 ![Restconf](/images/2020-04-02-2.png)

 We need to specify what we are interested in.
-As we are using the `device-hardware` YANG model, let's we are interested to find a list of the various hardware components in our device (with serial numbers....)
+As we are using the `device-hardware` YANG model, let's say...we are interested to find a list of the various hardware components in our device (with serial numbers....)

 There are multiple ways to go about.
 I usually go to a website called [YANG Search](https://yangcatalog.org/yang-search/).
 There is type in the name of the module I'm interested in.
 In our case that would be our module name, being `Cisco-IOS-XE-device-hardware-oper`.